renwudao24/SODIndoorLoc/README.md

 &emsp;&emsp;<font color=Blue>_Training_SYL_AP_Avg.csv_</font>: Data used for training models in the SYL building with MACs of pre-installed APs.
 At each RP, there is only 1 sample stored in the sheet.
 The sample is the average of 30 samples.<br>
 &emsp;&emsp;<font color=Blue>_Testing_SYL_All.csv_</font>:Data used to test models in the SYL building with all detected MACs.
 At each TP, 10 samples are stored in the sheet.<br>
 &emsp;&emsp;<font color=Blue>_Testing_SYL_AP.csv_</font>:Data used to test models in the SYL building with all MACs of pre-installed APs.
 At each TP, 10 samples are stored in the sheet.<br>
+## **(4) The xlsx file**<br>
+&emsp;&emsp;_Information of pre-installed APs.xlsx_: In this xlsx file, there are 3 sheets.
+They are named as CETC331, HCXY, and SYL in order, 26 dual-band APs for CETC331, 56 single-band APs for HCXY, and 23 dual-band APs for SYL.
+Locations of APs, the numbered MAC addresses, frequency in MHz can be found in the xlsx file.<br>

 # **5 Attribute Information**<br>
 &emsp;&emsp;Buildings are in different cities, MACs in different buildings are distinct.
 Suppose tha the number of MACs in a building is n.<br>
 &emsp;&emsp; <font color=Blue>_Attribute value 001 (**MAC001**)_</font>: RSS value for MAC001.
 Negative integer values from -104 to 0 and +100.
 Positive value 100 used if MAC001 was not detected.<br>